Using Navisworks with Aconex

 Editing an issue’s details

 The Edit Details window opens when you click the Edit icon.
-Here you can edit details such as Status, Assignee and Due Date.
+Depending on your permission levels, you can edit details such as Status, Assignee and Due Date.

 Start by selecting the Add comment button and enter your text in the text field.
 Note the maximum number of characters you can enter is 255.